What causes the magnetic curvature drift?: Curvature drift

+INSTRUCTOR: We are doing something similar by expressing the equation of motion as a driven oscillator whose homogeneous solution is helical motion.
+The insight is that the source of the curvature drift can be expressed directly in the equation of motion through the field-direction convective derivative.
+To bring this into focus, let's consider a cylindrically-symmetric curved magnetic field:

-This model isolates the curvature drift from other effects like the mirror force and the grad-B drift.
+This model isolates the curvature drift from other effects like the mirror force and the gradient-B drift.

 Figure~\ref{fig:lorentz-tracer} is a screenshot from Lorentz Tracer\cite{LorentzTracer} depicting the trajectory of a test charge in the field given by Eq.~(\ref{eq:curving-field-model}).
 The initial conditions and field parameters have been chosen to exaggerate the curvature drift: the particle rises as the velocity and field rotate into alignment periodically.
-The particle starts out moving parallel to $\mathbf{B}$ ($\alpha=0$), but the pitch angle wobbles periodically between zero and a maximum value.
+The particle starts out moving parallel to $\mathbf{B}$ ($\alpha = 0$, moving away from the observer), but the pitch angle wobbles periodically between zero and a maximum value.
 The first adiabatic invariant varies periodically.
-The path resembles a helix.
-A dramatic in-lecture illustration is to show something like Figure~\ref{fig:lorentz-tracer} without the field lines, explain that the red curve represents the motion of a positively-charged particle in a magnetic field, ask `Which way does the magnetic field point?' and reveal the field lines after students have an opportunity to voice their opinions.
+Gyration is evident in the $v_\tau$--$v_\kappa$ phase diagram at lower right, centered on the curvature drift rather than the magnetic field direction.
+The particle's path resembles a helix.
+(A dramatic lecture illustration is to show something like Figure~\ref{fig:lorentz-tracer} without the field lines, explain that the red curve represents the motion of a positively-charged particle in a magnetic field, ask `Which way does the magnetic field point?' and reveal the field lines after students have an opportunity to voice their opinions.)

 Field curvature $\kappa$ introduces variations in the particle's momentum along $\hat{b}$ as well.
 According to Eq.~(\ref{eq:N2-parallel}):